NAMlab/deepCRE_reimplemented/readme.md

 The installation process was validated on a Linux system.
 Installations of [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 and [conda](https://educe-ubc.github.io/conda.html) are required.\
-The deepCRE is built using the TensorFlow library version 2.10.
+deepCRE is built using the TensorFlow library version 2.10.
 To improve performance, we recommend installing the GPU version of TensorFlow.
 If you do not have a GPU available, the CPU version will work as well.
 Start off by creating and activating a new conda environment with Python 3.8: